Kévin Boli: Guizhou Hengfeng

 On 14 July 2018, Boli left CFR Cluj and joined Chinese club Guizhou Hengfeng for a reported €2.5 million.
 Upon joining the club, he was given a number 39 shirt for the side.

 However, his start to his career at Guizhou Hengfeng suffered a setback when he suffered an injury, and didn't play on 11 August 2018 against Hebei China Fortune and started the whole game, as they lost 1–0 against them.
 On 20 October 2018, he scored his first goal for Guizhou Hengfeng, in a 3–0 win over Dalian Yifang.
 Despite the club's relegation at the end of the 2018 season, Boli was praised by the Dongqiudi website for his performance and was the club's fan favourite.
 Boli went on to make 14 appearances for the side.

 Return to CFR Cluj

 In February 2019, he returned to CFR Cluj on loan.
 On 3 September 2019, he was loaned again with an option to buy to CFR Cluj.

+Macarthur FC

+On 4 February 2025, Boli signed for Macarthur FC in Australia.